- John Appleby made bold predictions on HANA.

 Here is contradicts Eaton on BLU’s readiness for BW after Chris told him the updates to the FP1 release.
 Appleby ended up being wrong on this.

-Appleby then contradicts Chris’ statement regarding the 1 TB limit, where Appleby was wrong again.
+Appleby then contradicts Chris’s statement regarding the 1 TB limit, where Appleby was wrong again.

 Appleby then lies about the number of patches that HANA has per year.
 HANA had two “official patches” per year but had many more unofficial patches per year.
-Particularly at this time, HANA was being patched in a continuous fashion, because HANA’s development was so shoddy.
+Particularly at this time, HANA was being patched continuously, because HANA’s development was so shoddy.
 And the reason that IBM “keeps going on about this” is because HANA was incredibly unstable at this time and is still nowhere near DB2’s stability even in 2019.

 On a related note, I think IBM has a serious problem that we won’t see until the next release of DB2.
 With HANA SP7, SAP HANA has a ton of new innovations that differentiate its ability to deliver apps.
 With DB2 10.5 FP2, there is no innovation and DB2 BLU is an impressive version 1 product but the HANA has 24 months of stability behind it, and the development team is moving that much faster.
 Let’s see what HANA SP08 and DB2 10.5 FP3 have to offer!